home-assistant/home-assistant.io/source/_integrations/logger.markdown

 ---
-title: "Logger"
+title: Logger
-description: "Instructions on how to enable the logger integration for Home Assistant."
+description: Instructions on how to enable the logger integration for Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Utility